History of Woking: Facilities

 In 1971 Wolsey Place Shopping Centre opened.
 About this time Centre Halls and Woking Centre Library opened.

 Then in 1973 the new covered Woking Swimming Pool was opened (called the Centre Pool), near to where Toys'R'Us and Peacocks Corner are now on the A320.
 The Pool in the Park opened in 1989.

 In 1977, Marjorie Richardson (the former 46th Woking Urban District Council Chairman for 1962/3) opened a centre in Woking for retired people.
 1983 saw the opening of the Woking Civic Offices by the Duke of Gloucester.

 In 1992, Peacocks Shopping Centre, Library, Town Gate, Cinema and New Victoria Theatre and the Leisure Lagoon at Pool in the Park opened.
 Centre Halls, Centre Pool and Woking Centre Library had been demolished to make room for them.
 Then in 1996, The Planets Entertainment complex was completed.
 In 2010 the front of the Peacocks had a glass extension added onto it.
 Some locals criticised it for not being able to see the clock that was there previously.

-In 1999, the Surrey History Centre officially opened by HRH Charles, The Prince of Wales.
+In 1999, the Surrey History Centre officially opened by Charles, Prince of Wales.
 In 2007, work finished on the Albion Square canopy outside the town side of Woking railway station costing £3.1 million.